 With a nod, she reached for her sketchbook and flipped through its pages.
 Carlie, Elisabeth, Maryna, Yvette.
 The gesture was for reassurance rather than recollection.
-"I've got a theory I'm not completely sure of.
+"I've got a theory.
 I was hoping you could help me fill in the gaps."

 "Witches are born from great tragedy," she said.
 "Witches don't just spread nightmares.
-They live in one that's a memory of the past.
-A past when they were still people."
+They live in one that's a memory of the past, when they were still people."
 She was sure of it.
 Infiltrating every maze meant that she had to understand their strange logic.
-And no matter how insane each witch and maze was, there was something distinctly human in them, something that she couldn't help but empathize with.
+And yet, no matter how insane each witch and maze was, there was something distinctly human in them, something she couldn't help but empathize with.

 She sighed in relief and snapped her sketchbook shut.
-"But so much tragedy happens everyday, which means that there would be more witches if it were that simple.
+"But so much tragedy happens everyday, which means that there'd be more witches if it was that simple.
 Magic has to be part of it, doesn't it?"

 It nodded.
 "Correct again.
-It is magic that lets the transformation take place."
+It is magic that allows the transformation to take place."

 "Then where does that magic come from?
-I only know two sources of magic: you and the Puella Magi."
-She paused to draw the strength for her accusation.
-"Kyuubey, do you turn people into witches?"
+The only source I know about are you and the Puella Magi."
+She paused to draw strength for her accusation.
+"Kyubey, do you turn people into witches?"